The Real Cost of DivorceIn Wisconsin

 What about Pro- Se Divorce?

-Even if you and your partner come up with an agreement on your own, the court reserves the right to reject it — putting you back at square one.
-For most people, the risks of divorce without a lawyer vastly outweigh the costs of attorney’s fees.
-If financing is likely to be an issue consider payment plans or look into limited scope representation.
+Even if you and your partner come up with an agreement on your own, the court reserves the right to reject it—putting you back at square one.
+For most people, the risks of divorce without a lawyer outweigh the costs of attorney’s fees.
+If financing is likely to be an issue, speak with an attorney here at Divergent Family Law to understand what options are available to you such as using marital assets can be used to pay for the divorce.

 Minimizing your emotional & financial losses